 The Educator of the Year Award recognizes MCAA student chapter faculty advisors for serving as advisors, educators, and mentors of students who plan to develop a professional career with the mechanical construction industry.
 This $5,000 award honors the involvement and engagement of our industry’s academic leaders.

-All applications due December 16 to Harlee Gallo Mooney.
+All applications due December 18 to Megan Walsh.

 |Year||Educator of the Year Recipients||University|

 |2007||Keith Rahn||Illinois State University|